liquicode/lib-managed-storage/docs/external/testing-output.md

       ✓ Should delete all test objects

   020) ManagedStorage Tests
+    Collection Tests; 1000 objects
+      ✓ Should create test objects
+      ✓ Should read and write test objects
+      ✓ Should find all test objects
+      ✓ Should delete all test objects

+  021) Storage Permissions Tests
     Alice, Bob, and Eve scenario
       ✓ Should add documents and set permissions
       ✓ Alice should read all documents and write all documents